CiscoCloud/clus-my-hero-app/README-Workshop-4-Postman-users.md

-# Devnet Workshop - Mantl: How to use it.
+# Devnet Workshop 2030 - Mantl: How to use it.

+Welcome to Cisco Live!
+US 2016.
-This README is designed for Cisco Live "Devnet Workshop - Mantl: How to use it" DEVNET-2030 session.
+This is the guide for session DevNET-2030: "Devnet Workshop - Mantl: How to use it".

 In this workshop you will learn how to deploy  micro-services applications and manage them on Cisco's Mantl platform.
 In this workshop we expect attendees have basic knowledge of containers, microservices architecture and REST APIs.
 This README is divided in following three sections.

 1. Application Overview - This section talks about the "My Hero" application, architecture and micro-services used to compose the application.
 2. Application Deployment - This section starts with Mantl UI walkthrough and covers application deployment on Mantl cluster.